ck37/clinsent/README.md

 **Key functionality**

 -   Keyword-based sentiment measurement
--   Deep learning-based sentiment measurement
 -   Sentence segmentation
+-   *To Add: Deep learning-based sentiment measurement*

 This package is a work in progress.